nomadkitty/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases are databases that store their data in tables.
+SQL, aka Structured Query Language, is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 - [ ] Why do tables need a `primary key`?

+  A primary key is a way to uniquely identify each entry in the database.
+It’s for identification and that’s why it’s needed.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  A middle reference/look up table that reference the combo of both side.

 ## Minimum Viable Product